klantle/watchdogs/README.md

 5. Plugins in archive root go to server root directory
 6. Automatically adds includes to main gamemode file
 7. Keep `pawno/` or `qawno/` folder names unchanged for proper detection
+> So why ignoring adding the plugins name to config.json if .dll/,so installed into components/ (?) - no needed actions.

 ![img](https://raw.githubusercontent.com/gskeleton/watchdogs/refs/heads/main/images/replicate.png)